 Dr. Sarah Mohler

-Assistant Professor of English
+Assistant Professor of English/Director of Graduate Studies

 BA, Northwestern University; PhD, Princeton University.

-ENG 322: Topics in World Cinema: Bollywood
+ENG 322: Studies in Cinema

 ENG 415: Children’s Literature